KhalidOG/Wildfire-Tracker/README.md

 **Data**: The user has only three days to see history of a fire; since VIIRS is orbiting the Earth from pole to pole, it brings clouds and displays data only in certain areas in a day

-**UX**: No complete or sophisticated view either on desktop or a mobile.

 ---

 ## Data Source & Attribution